- US Online Poker

 - US Online Sports Betting

-The Connecticut Lottery is retail-only at the moment.
-Soon, however, state residents and visitors should have at least some limited options for playing the lottery online.
-Both bodies of the Connecticut General Assembly approved the bill allowing its creation and Gov. Ned Lamont signed it into law on May 27, 2021.
-The Bureau of Indian Affairs also needs to give the nod to amend the state’s agreement with the casino-owning Mohegan and Mashantucket Pequot tribes before the online options can launch.
+Earlier, both bodies of the Connecticut General Assembly approved the bill allowing its creation and Gov. Ned Lamont signed it into law on May 27, 2021.
+The Bureau of Indian Affairs also gave the nod to amend the state’s agreement with the casino-owning Mohegan and Mashantucket Pequot tribes before the online options could launch.

 The change is coming thanks to an agreement between the Governor’s Office and the state’s two tribes.
 The tribes have exclusivity over casino gaming in the state, which leads them to oppose most forms of gambling expansion.
 However, they have been wanting to offer online casino games for some time, and are willing to make some concessions to get that right.